PID Control with NI-DAQ

 Example GIF

-It is possible to access the PID Control GUI for NIDAQ devices directly with a few lines of code.
+It is possible to access the PID Control GUI directly with a few lines of code.
+This allows you to hardcode your hardware and controller settings for faster testing and deployment, bypassing the initial setup screens.

 Example

-The following code demonstrates how to set up and launch the control interface for an NI-DAQ device, specifying the device name and the analog input and output channels.
+The following code demonstrates how to set up and launch the control interface for an NI-DAQ device, set the analog/digital channels, and launch the control interface with predefined PID parameters.

 from PySide6.QtWidgets import QApplication